• How Much Does a Tummy Tuck Cost?

 Abdominoplasty, also known as a tummy tuck, is a type of cosmetic surgery to help firm the abdominal area.
 Through the removal of excess fat and skin from the lower and middle abdomen, a slimmer look can be achieved.

-The cost of a tummy tuck ranges from as little as $3500 to as much as $10,000 (possibly more), depending on each patient’s unique circumstances.
+The cost of a tummy tuck ranges from $7,500 to as much as $18,000, depending on each patient’s unique circumstances.
 In general terms, the cost of an abdominoplasty includes the hospital stay, the doctor’s fee, anesthesia charges and the costs of any medical tests.
 Antibiotics and pain medication, along with follow-up visits to the doctor, will also require payment.

 Unless you can convince your insurance company that your tummy tuck is justified for health reasons, the procedure won’t be covered by insurance.
 Ask your doctor if he offers financing for cosmetic surgery or some other kind of payment plan.
 Don’t be afraid to negotiate with your surgeon for a lower fee.

 The price of a tummy tuck will depend greatly upon the qualifications and experience of your surgeon, as well as the location of the tummy tuck clinic where the surgery is performed.
-Highly qualified and experienced surgeons who are board-certified are in naturally in a position to charge their patients more.
+Highly qualified and experienced surgeons who are board-certified are naturally in a position to charge their patients more for this procedure.

 One of the main problems with a tummy tuck is that more than one procedure may be necessary to achieve a satisfactory result.
 This obviously increases the cost to the patient, who may not have the financial means to pay for additional surgeries.